wp-plugins/robo-gallery/readme.txt

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

-= How to change text below image in lightbox ? =

-In gallery setting you can select which text show below image in gallery lightbox.
-You can select Caption, Title or image Description as source for this field in gallery lightbox.

 = How I can create custom (grid) layout of the thumbnails? =

 In our gallery we implemented layout based on columns amount.
 So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
 As result you can customize layout of the gallery grid